telldus/telldus-live-mobile-v3/README.md

  - `pushSenderId`: string - Used to identify the remote notification sender,
  - `pushServiceId`: integer - Used to Identify the Push Service (GCM or APNS),

+### Docker

+The CI system builds the app in a Docker image.
+The `Dockerfile` is placed in the `android/` subfolder.
+To build it run:
+`docker build android/ -t telldus/react-native-android:26`

 ## Run

 - environment vars?